thomas-tomlinson/llm_voice/README.md

 The first time you run this, there will be a lot of downloads involved so be patient.
 Once it's ready you'll be prompted to his the enter key to start recording.
-There's a wake word of "computer" that triggers the STT process and after a very poorly implemented "no more talking", the prompt will be submitted to the LLM.
+There's a wake word of "computer" that triggers the STT process and after a basic VAD process, the prompt will be submitted to the LLM.
 There's some debugging still in place that you are of course free to disable / remove / change etc.

 Lessons Learned thus far